Artifact Evaluation

 Review Process Overview

-After submitting their artifact, there is a short window of time in which the reviewers will work through only the kick-the-tires instructions and upload preliminary reviews indicating whether or not they were able to get those 30-or-so minutes of instructions working.
+After submitting their artifact, there is a short window of time in which the reviewers will work through only the kick-the-tyres instructions and upload preliminary reviews indicating whether or not they were able to get those 30-or-so minutes of instructions working.
 At that point, the preliminary reviews will be shared with authors, who may make modest updates and corrections in order to resolve any issues the reviewers encountered.

-Badges
+Badges (v2.0)

 Available

-There are two routes for this:
+There are two routes for the publication of the artifact:

 1. Authors upload a snapshot of the complete artifact to Zenodo, which provides a DOI specific to the artifact.
 Note that GitHub etc. are not adequate for receiving this badge (see FAQ), and that Zenodo provides a way to make subsequent revisions of the artifact available and linked from the specific version.
 Please upload your artifact to the Zenodo ‹Programming› community.
 Please send the resulting DOI to the AEC chairs.